atauf/google-homepage/README.md

-This is a practice HTML project that I am doing as part of the Odin Project.
-I am simply building a page that looks like the Google homepage (it doesn't need to function like the Google homepage).
+This is a practice HTML/CSS project that I am doing as part of the Odin Project.
+I am simply building a page that looks like the Google homepage (it doesn't need to function like the Google homepage, or even have the same colors/graphics).